-Five Simple Ways Business Owners Can Improve Their SleepMadi
+Five Simple Ways Business Owners Can Improve Their SleepStuart Taverner

 Burning the midnight oil isn’t any fun.
-But the demands of a running a business can often make it feel like the only option, making insufficient sleep incredibly common among business owners.
+But the demands of running a business can often make it feel like the only option, making insufficient sleep incredibly common among business owners.
 This needs to change.
-In the short-term, a lack of sleep can affect your appearance, impair your memory and – unsurprisingly – make you less alert.
-In the long-term, you risk lowering your immune system, and increase your risk for problems like high blood pressure and depression.
+In the short term, a lack of sleep can affect your appearance, impair your memory and – unsurprisingly – make you less alert.
+In the long-term, you risk lowering your immune system and increasing your risk for problems like high blood pressure and depression.

-The demands of running a small business aren’t going away any time soon, so to be sustainable – both as a human and as a resource to your business – it’s important to look after your health.
+The demands of running a small business aren’t going away any time soon.
+In order to be sustainable – both as a human and as a resource to your business – it’s important to look after your health.
 Here are our tips on how business owners can improve their sleep.

 1. Let the light in